Smurdockdev/Scandir/README.md

 This tools has taught me a few things about the os module, getting information from a directory, and looping through some information to spit out results.

-Any suggestions on my first project, just let me know.
+Any suggestions on this project, just let me know.
 I would appreciate the feedback.
 Again, I am a beginner.